olivertowers/aaz/Commands/document-db/cluster/firewall-rule/_create.md

-# [Command] _document-db cluster firewall-rule create_
+# [Command] _docdb cluster firewall-rule create_

-Create a new firewall rule or updates an existing firewall rule on a mongo cluster.
+Create a new firewall rule or updates an existing firewall rule on a Document DB cluster.

 ## Versions